Harewood, Herefordshire

 Harewood is represented by one councillor on the ten-member Llanwarne & District Group Parish Council The parish is linked by bus at Harewood End to Hereford and Gloucester, with services provided by Stagecoach West.
 The closest National Rail station is at Hereford on the Welsh Marches Line, 6 mi to the north.

 Geography

-The parish borders the parishes of Hentland at the east, Pencoyd at the south-west, Llanwarne and Llandinabo at the north-west, and Little Birch at the north.
-It includes the hamlet of Harewood End at the extreme south and on the A49 road, which forms the border with Pencoyd, and runs locally from Hereford at the north to Ross-on-Wye at the south-east.
+The parish borders the parishes of Hentland at the east, Pencoyd at the southwest, Llanwarne and Llandinabo at the northwest, and Little Birch at the north.
+It includes the hamlet of Harewood End at the extreme south and on the A49 road, which forms the border with Pencoyd and runs locally from Hereford at the north to Ross-on-Wye at the southeast.
 The closest village is Hoarwithy in Hentland, bordering at the extreme north-east of the parish.